-Create and deliver a verbal presentation on a science topic for a peer group, using PowerPoint (or similar) to produce high quality visual aids. (communicating, creativity, initiative)
+Create and deliver a verbal presentation on a science topic for a peer group, using PowerPoint (or similar) to produce high quality visual aids.

-Demonstrate detailed knowledge of topics in Medical Biochemistry through focussed and accurate written answers to exam questions and be able to defend knowledge verbally. (communicating, focussing, sense making)
+Demonstrate detailed knowledge of topics in Medical Biochemistry through focussed and accurate written answers to exam questions and be able to defend knowledge verbally.

-Create substantial written reports that effectively explain the results of data analysis for a scientific audience, and which communicate information synthesised from published papers in a way that is organised, topical and recognises the limits of current hypotheses. (communicating, focussing, sense making)
+Create substantial written reports that effectively explain the results of data analysis for a scientific audience, and which communicate information synthesised from published papers in a way that is organised, topical and recognises the limits of current hypotheses.

-Use creative approaches to design materials that convey key scientific information to scientific or nonscientific audiences. (communicating, creativity, iniative)
+Use creative approaches to design materials that convey key scientific information to scientific or non-scientific audiences.

-Give a clear, current and accurate account of the subject area, and critically discuss and debate both with specialists and non-specialists, using appropriate scientific language. (communicating, sense making, focussing, initiative, feeling)
+Give a clear, current and accurate account of the subject area, and critically discuss and debate both with specialists and nonspecialists, using appropriate scientific language.